HugoPhi/lrkit/README.md

 # Learn Kit

-this is a test frame work for learning algorithms.
+this is a task-oriented test frame work for learning algorithms.